 RISK TITLE AND DESCRIPTION RISK ASSESSMENT EXISTING CONTROLS CONTROLS ASSESSMENT NEW TREATMENTS AND WHO IS RESPONSIBLE?
 BY WHEN?
+Provide a risk title and short description.
 Describe the causes of the child safety risk.
-Describe the consequences for children if the child safety risk happens Describe the existing child safety and wellbeing controls you have in place to mitigate the child safety risk Taken together, are the controls adequate to reduce the risk and If controls need to be strengthened, describe any new controls you will implement to mitigate the child safety risk and who is responsible for the new treatments?
+Describe the consequences for children if the child safety risk happens Describe the existing child safety and wellbeing controls you have in place to mitigate the child safety risk Sample content is provided below Taken together, are the controls adequate to reduce the risk and harms to a tolerable If controls need to be strengthened, describe any new controls you will implement to mitigate the child safety risk and who is responsible for the new treatments?
 When will this be done?
-Sample content is provided below harms to a tolerable level?
-Check WWCC for visitors and ensure they are aware of policies and obligations Risk assessments completed for all incursions and excursions Ensure that staff are up to date with first aid and that that first aid officers are in attendance at events SSA - strong focus on physical safety during sporting events Provide annual CPR & First Aid training to staff Child Safe Standard 10 - Review of child safety p ractices improvement Description: There is a risk that the implementation of the Child Safe Standards is not regularly reviewed and improved Risk type: Organisational Failure to regularly review child safety policies, procedures and practices (every 2 years) or following any significant child safety incident Failure to use analysis of complaints, concerns and safety incidents to inform possible improvements to child safety policies, procedures and practices Failure to inform families and communities of the outcome of reviews of child safety policies, procedures and practices child abuse and to respond appropriately to complaints and concerns.
+Check WWCC for visitors and ensure they are aware of policies and obligations Risk assessments completed for all incursions and excursions Ensure that staff are up to date with first aid and that that first aid officers are in attendance at events SSA - strong focus on physical safety during sporting events Provide annual CPR & First Aid training to staff level?
+10 - Review of child safety p improvement Description: There is a risk that the implementation of the Child Safe Standards is not regularly reviewed and improved Failure to regularly review child safety policies, procedures and practices (every 2 years) or following any significant child safety incident Failure to use analysis of complaints, concerns and safety incidents to inform possible improvements to child safety policies, procedures and practices Failure to inform families and communities of the outcome of reviews of child safety policies, procedures and practices Child safety policy, procedures and practices may become out of date with any new laws or guidance on good practice, compromising the school's ability to protect students from child abuse and to respond appropriately to complaints and concerns.
+Child safety policy, procedures and practices may no longer meet the needs of the local school community compromising the school's ability to protect students from child abuse and to respond appropriately to complaints and concerns.
 Child safety policy, procedures and practices are not improved as a result of analysis of past complaints, concerns and safety incidents, reducing the school's ability to protect students from child abuse and to respond appropriately to complaints and concerns.
-Physical and psychological harm as a result of child abuse child safe standards, including approvers and review cycles is used to support staff to maintain and update our policies A working group (led by the child safety champion) is established to review child safety policies and procedures We determine the causes of child safety incidents and monitor for repeat issues or systemic failures, updating any child safety policy, procedure or practice where gaps or improvements are identified We have a log of complaints and concerns to allow us to monitor areas for improvement in our child safety policies, procedures and practices Child Safe Standard 11 - Implementation of child safety practices procedures Description: There is a The policies and procedures do not address all actions and measures required under the Child Safe Standards The policies and procedures are not informed by best practice If child safety policy and procedures fail to address all aspects of the Child Safe Standards it will result in gaps in protection of children and increased risk relating to child abuse If child safety policies and procedures are not effectively documented or are difficult to • Our staff and relevant volunteers are inducted and trained on our child safety and wellbeing policies, procedures and practices and are Yes
+Physical and psychological harm as a result of child abuse child safe standards, including approvers and review cycles is used to support staff to maintain and update our policies A working group (led by the child safety champion) is established to review child safety policies and procedures We determine the causes of child safety incidents and monitor for repeat issues or systemic failures, updating any child safety policy, procedure or practice where gaps or improvements are identified We have a log of complaints and concerns to allow us to monitor areas for improvement in our child safety policies, procedures and practices Child Safe Standard 11 - Implementation of child safety practices procedures Description: There is a The policies and procedures do not address all actions and measures required under the Child Safe Standards The policies and procedures are not informed by best practice If child safety policy and procedures fail to address all aspects of the Child Safe Standards it will result in gaps in protection of children and increased risk relating to child abuse If child safety policies and procedures are not effectively documented or are difficult to Our staff and relevant volunteers are inducted and trained on our child safety and wellbeing policies, procedures and practices and are Yes